arielhr1987/leira-access/README.txt

 * Any custom Taxonomy visible in the frontend
 * Blocks

-= Which user is allowed to set restrictions to content? =
+= Which user is allowed to set restrictions on content? =

 Only Administrators and Super Admins.